safesoftware/fmepedia-spatialdashboard/README.md

 spatialdashboard
 ================

-A live, real-time spatial dashboard powered by FME Server.
+A web application that shows a live feed on Google Maps using FME Server.

+Example demo will be listed here.